 Consumers who are health conscious or those who presently deal with skin ailments, hormonal imbalance or organ malfunction, should look into alternative Sodium Lauryl Sulfate free detergents.
 It’s important for those who have health concerns to ensure that they are exposed to the least amount of this chemical as possible.

-Hands down, the best natural laundry detergent is Molly Sud’s.
+Hands down, the best product is Molly Sud’s natural laundry detergent.
 It’s just a step above every other brand on the market.
 It uses only five natural ingredients.
 These ingredients do a tremendous job of removing stains, and giving your clothes a fresh scent.
 It’s especially good for children and those with sensitive skin.

-Finding a natural dish soap can be tough, luckily there is one reliable brand out there- Natural Homelogic.
-For a dish soap, it’s relatively expensive.
+Finding a natural dish soap can be tough, luckily there is one reliable brand out there- Natural Homelogic dish soap.
+It’s relatively expensive for a dish soap.
 But you get what you pay for, this product cleans dishes as good or better than any chemical product on the market.
 It will leave your dishes looking clean, and smelling fresh.